rishigb/automateStuff/README.md

 12. Look at [this](https://github.com/lukapusic/soundcloud-dl/blob/master/install) link to write better bash script.
 13. [<s>Give .csv input with filenames to be removed and python removes it.</s>](https://github.com/rishigb/automateStuff/tree/master/removeFiles)
 14. Create google calender events from the commandline.
+15. Start with the sensor project.15.
+Start with the sensor project.15.
+Start with the sensor project.15.
+Start with the sensor project.15.
+Start with the sensor project.15.
+Start with the sensor project.15.
+Start with the sensor project.15.
+Start with the sensor project.15.
+Start with the sensor project.15.
+Start with the sensor project.15.
+Start with the sensor project.15.
+Start with the sensor project.15.
+Start with the sensor project.15.
+Start with the sensor project.15.
+Start with the sensor project.
 #####Building something cool
  This is called [bro](https://github.com/rishigb/bro).
 People who know me, know how many times I say "Help me bro!"or "remind me bro" etc. I thought it would be cool if my black screen could do the same.